masc-ucsc/docs/docs/pyrope/09-verification.md

 `force` and `release` are debug-only.
 Their signal operands use the same direct instance hierarchy as ordinary test reads and writes.
 Forcing a register overrides the visible `q` value, not the internal `d` calculation.

+They are **complementary to `regref`, not redundant with it**.
+A `regref` write is consumed by one edge and the design's own `d` computation resumes immediately after; a `force` keeps being re-applied after every edge, which a plain reference into storage cannot express, and `release` restores the real driver with no cycle of latency.

 ## Monitors as inline checks